Majorana CP violating phases: Summary and Outlook

-In summary, in the frame of the magic Majorana neutrino mass matrix, we have obtained the Majorana CP-violating phases only using the nowadays knowledge from experiments and observations.
-By using gotten the Majorana CP-violating phases, we have also computed the effective Majorana neutrino mass $ m_{ee}$ which is agreed with the upper limit, 0.061-0.165, obtained in the neutrinoless double beta decay ($0\nu \beta\beta$) experiments.
-In particular, we have pointed that the Majorana CP-violating phases depend on the absolute neutrino mass scale heavily.
-The improved upper bound on the effective neutrino masse $m_{\beta}$ for $\beta$ decays experiment performed at KATRIN is reported to be smaller than $0.8 eV$ at 90\% confidence level.
-Future experiments hope to reach a goal of 40 meV\cite{kat}.
-It is expected that the absolute neutrino mass scale shall be determined more accurately by experiments and then the Majorana CP-violating phases can be computed more accurately in the near future. \\
+In summary, we have proposed two phenomenological models, the first model in which we suppose the neutrino mass matrix is magical but the mixing matrix is experimentally measured, and the second model based on the assumption about the symmetry of the neutrino mass matrix that the neutrino mass matrix is both magic and $\mu-\tau$ reflect symmetric, in order to determine two Majorana CP-violating phases.
+We have computed the Majorana CP-violating phases and the effective Majorana neutrino mass $m_{ee}$ in the two models.
+Using the nowadays data in experiments on neutrino oscillations only, the numerical values of the Majorana CP-violating phases are obtained in the first model.
+In the second model both the data on neutrino oscillations and the limit of the absolute neutrino mass scale which is from cosmological observations are needed in order to obtain the numerical values of the Majorana CP-violating phases.
+We have computed the numerical value of the effective Majorana neutrino mass $ m_{ee}$ which is in agree with the upper limit, 0.061 - 0.165 eV, obtained in the neutrinoless double beta decay ($0\nu 2\beta$) experiments.
+The improved upper bound on the effective neutrino mass $m_{\beta}$ for $\beta$ decay experiments performed at KATRIN is reported to be smaller than $0.8$ eV at 90\% confidence level and future experiments for the effective Majorana neutrino mass $ m_{ee}$ hope to reach a goal of 10 - 40 meV\,\cite{kat,dpr}.
+Thus it is expected that the absolute neutrino mass scale shall be determined more accurately and the constraint to the Majorana CP-violating phases will be more tighter by experiments in the near future.